 Our core product, of course, is the print edition of CFP, which is distributed monthly to all members of the CFPC and to paid subscribers.
-It focuses on commentaries and hands-on, how-to articles such as clinical reviews, case reports, critical appraisals, as well as regular features such as Motherisk, Ophthaproblem and Dermacase.
+It focuses on commentaries and hands-on, how-to articles such as clinical reviews, case reports, critical appraisals, as well as regular features such as Child Health Update, Tools for Practice and Art of Family Medicine.
 Research articles also frequently appear in the print edition.

-We have recently added CFP Mainpro®, a service that allows members to use selected journal content to earn Mainpro M1 credits.
+We also have CFP Mainpro+®, a service that allows members to use selected journal content to earn Mainpro+ certified credits.

 In addition, one of the most popular features of the print edition – the careers and locums ad section – is also available online in a searchable format.